Harkness Project Title: Adolescent Information-Seeking on the Internet Regarding Health and Medications

 Project: Gray’s project explored adolescents’ use of the Internet for health information, with the aim of defining elements of an educational package that could help them build health literacy.
 She undertook a content analysis of youth magazines in the U.S. and U.K. to determine the amount and nature of promoted health information websites.
 She also conducted a survey of students to gauge their Internet use, and conducted a series of focus groups on their perceptions of the Internet as a source for health information.

 Career Activity Since Fellowship

 - Reader in Medicines and Health, School of Pharmacy, University of Central Lancashire, 2010

 - Lecturer in Pharmacy Practice, School of Pharmacy, University of Nottingham, 2003

-Independent Pharmacist Researcher, Manchester, England (Updated February 2012)
+Current Position: Independent Pharmacist Researcher, Manchester, England (Updated 1/2014)

 Jenssen BP, Gray NJ, Harvey K, Daluga NA, Salazar LF, Klein JD, DiClemente RJ.
 “Language Analysis of MySpace Profiles.”
 Journal of Adolescent Health, conference abstract for Society of Adolescent Health and Medicine (Toronto), April 2010.

 Gray, N; Coughlan, D (CPD article).
 “Health literacy is not just reading and writing.”
 Pharmaceutical Journal 2009; 283: 333-6.